HMSH00D/lobotomy/README.md

 ### Attention

 **Lobotomy** will be closed sourced within the next thirty days.
-[LifeForm Labs](http://www.lifeform-labs.com) will leave the 1.2 release for those to freely download, but all future development efforts will effectively be closed source and under a new license.
-We will update all of **Lobotomy's** fans soon with updates about the new direction.
+LifeForm Labs will update all of **Lobotomy's** fans soon about the commerical direction of the toolkit.

 ---
 # Lobotomy